Takashi-Kamata/Air-Purifier/README.md

 ## What's Next?
 ### FreeRTOS
 Since this project went through rapid-prototyping, I coded the ESP32 on Arduino, resulting in an inefficient program.
-It made everything move fast but the code can be optimised better.
-I will transfer the codebase to PlatformIO and use FreeRTOS for more reliable, fast and efficient program in the future.
+It made the project move fast but the code can be optimised better.
+I will transfer the codebase to PlatformIO and use FreeRTOS for more reliable, fast and efficient embedded system in the future.